-Why Does Daylight Saving Time Begin At 2 A.M.?
-There Are Some Theories
+Here's Why Daylight Saving Time Begins At 2 A.M.

 I don't know about you, but I loathe daylight saving time.
 Sure, "fall back" sounds great in theory — it's an extra hour of sleep after all — but if you're a parent, you likely understand the special sort of hell that happens when you adjust your children's sleeping schedules on a whim.
 This year, the dreaded "spring forward," when we lose an hour of sleep, happens on March 11 in the middle of the night.
 But why does daylight saving time happen at 2 a.m. anyway?
 Is it to get people out of the bar faster?
 Do the clocks start crowing at two?

 The first experiment in changing the clocks happened during World War I, when the German government thought that the shift in daylight working hours might prove a significant energy savings.
 It was adapted later on by the United States government in 1918, who thought that the agricultural community would be better served by this shift in hours as well as a financial boon to towns and cities across the nation because of the possibility of significant fuel savings during a time of war, noted Spring Forward: The Annual Madness of Daylight Saving Time.
 According to LiveScience, 2 a.m. was not chosen arbitrarily.
 It's a period of the night that's usually the most quiet, and with little to no restaurant and bar activities to be interrupted.
 It also eliminates the chance of going back a day.
 For example, if we changed the clocks at midnight back to 11 p.m., that would make it yesterday again.
 (And unless Bill Murray and Andie MacDowell are involved, I want no part of this.)